Sleuth 101: Run

-In early 2010, Kane told the magazine Encore that ABC saw the mystery/game show hybrid Sleuth 101 as a "highly 'formattable', sellable product", commenting "They’re very interested in this one; they seem to be keen to [sell the format].
-We [Mayhem TV] control it in conjunction with the ABC, but they represent it".
-Though ABC had traditionally not used franchise-creating as a business strategy, Jane insisted "There’s no reluctance from them to do it, but it’s not something that they have done in a commercial sense.
-They seem to be keen to do it now, in recent times".
+In early 2010, Kane told the magazine Encore that ABC saw the series as a "highly 'formattable', sellable product."
+Though ABC had traditionally not used franchise-creating as a business strategy, Kane insisted that there was no reluctance from them to do it, but that they had never done it in a commercial sense.
 Plans ultimately fell through.

 A second season was originally planned, but it was cancelled due to low viewing figures of the show.

-The series is available on iTunes as of 2019.
+The series is available on ITunes as of 2019.